RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`WARNING: Volume value assignment failed.`**
     - *Cause:*   Raised by `Write().write_volumes(self, ...)` in `.site_packages/riverpy/cReachManager.py` when it could not write volume (numbers) to a copy of the `template` sheet in the output (template) workbook (`VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx`).
-    - *Remedy:*  Trace back earlier error and warning messages.
+    - *Remedy:*  Traceback earlier error and warning messages.
 Ensure that no other program uses `VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx` and that both workbooks have not been accidentally deleted.

 [1]: https://github.com/RiverArchitect/RA_wiki/Installation